 Malaria can often be prevented by the use of anti-malarial drugs and use of personal protection measures against mosquito bites.
-The risk of malaria depends on the traveller's itinerary, the duration of travel, and the place where the traveller will spend the evenings and nights.
+The risk of malaria depends on the traveler’s itinerary, the duration of travel, and the place where the traveler will spend the evenings and nights.

-All travellers to areas in Africa or worldwide, where malaria is present are advised to use the appropriate drug regimen and take personal protection measures to prevent malaria.
+All travelers to areas in Africa or worldwide, where malaria is present are advised to use the appropriate drug regimen and take personal protection measures to prevent malaria.

 Preventing Mosquito Bites